ibm-cloud-docs/BlockStorage/replication.md

 ## Determining the remote data center for my replicated storage volume

-{{site.data.keyword.BluSoftlayer_full}}'s data centers are paired into primary and remote combinations worldwide.
+{{site.data.keyword.cloud}}'s data centers are paired into primary and remote combinations worldwide.
 See Table 1 for the complete list of data center availability and replication targets.

 <table>